 No significant challenges were encountered during the reporting period.
-The only challenge or lessons learnt is that large procurement and tenders are very time intensive, which should be considered while planning related activities.
+The only challenge or lessons learnt is that due to Ukrainian war and some disruption of supply chains worldwide, some equipment takes considerably more time to acquire and import to country.